ShpendKe/ShpendKe/blog/2025-12-08-deploy-multiple-tenants/index.md

 ### 5. Use in Azure DevOps pipelines

-Now you can use the same service connection to deploy to multiple tenants by specifying the target tenant ID:
+Now you can use the same service connection to deploy to multiple tenants.
+In my secret rotation project I used `DefaultAzureCredential`.
+It uses the tenant id passed in bicepparam file.
+Secret rotation is implemented based on [local-deploy (Experimental)](https://github.com/Azure/bicep/blob/main/docs/experimental/local-deploy.md).
+This allows me to run the secret-rotator on a monthly basis and create or rotate the secrets.

 ```yaml
 trigger: